Dʼ Boys: Post breakup: Peđa D'Boy Band and other works by former members

-Peđa D'Boy performed as a solo artist for a short time.
-On the 1986 MESAM festival he performed the song "Mrzim da spavam sam" ("I Hate Sleeping Alone"), and at the end of the year he moved back to France.
+Peđa D'Boy performed briefly as a solo artist.
+He appeared at the 1986 MESAM festival with the song "Mrzim da spavam sam" ("I Hate Sleeping Alone"), and at the end of the year he moved back to France.
 He made a brief appearance in Belgrade in 1992, to perform at a retro concert of Yugoslav pop and rock music held in Belgrade Youth Center.
 In 1997, in London, he recorded some new material, produced by Mark Evans, including a remix of "Jugoslovenka".
 The material was published on an EP.
 He returned to Serbia in 2006, having his comeback appearance as a guest at Delča i Sklekovi concert in Belgrade Youth Center.
 He continued to perform and record as a solo artist, backed by the group Polyester Shock.
+In 2006, he released the EP with the song "Beograđanka", a new version of "'Ajd se zezamo", and a French language version of "Jugoslovenka", entitled "La fille Yougoslavie".
+He released his comeback album General in 2008, followed by 2010 album 72-3 and the 2014 album Moj put / Paranemija (My Way / Paranaemia), all featuring new songs alongside new versions of old songs.
+He participated in the Big Brother VIP reality show and acted in Vladimir Rajčić's 2009 film Serbian Scars.

-After Peđa D' Boy Band disbanded, Miško Plavi and Zoran Miljuš formed the short-lived group Fantazija (Fantasy) with guitarist Vojislav Bešić "Beške" (formerly of Bezobrazno Zeleno), vocalist Igor Pervić (formerly of Duh Nibor) and keyboardist Goran Marić, the group disbanding after only a year.
+After Peđa D' Boy Band disbanded, Miško Plavi and Zoran Miljuš formed the short-lived group Fantazija (Fantasy) with guitarist Vojislav Bešić "Beške" (formerly of Bezobrazno Zeleno), vocalist Igor Pervić (formerly of Duh Nibor) and keyboardist Goran Matić, the group disbanding after only a year.
 After that, Miško Plavi moved to Piloti, where he played bass guitar.
-After Piloti, he moved to Ekatarina Velika and evetually formed his Miško Plavi Band.
-At the beginnig of the 2000s he moved to Japan and started performing as an accordionist, cooperating with a number of Japanese musicians and holding a large number of concerts across the world.
+After Piloti, he moved to Ekatarina Velika and eventually formed his Miško Plavi Band.
+At the beginning of the 2000s he moved to Japan and started performing as an accordionist, cooperating with a number of Japanese musicians and holding a large number of concerts across the world.

-After leaving D' Boys, Mihajlovski performed for some time with guitarist Nebojša, who simultaneously worked with singer Seid Memić "Vajta".
-In 1987 Mihajlovski started performing with singer Bebi Dol.
-They performed in clubs across Yugoslavia until the outbreak of the Yugoslav Wars.
-He died on 2 December 2011, aged 63.
+After leaving D' Boys, Mihajlovski performed for some time as a solo artist, and in 1987 started performing in clubs with singer Bebi Dol.
+He died on 2 December 2011.

-In 2018 the first official D' Boys compilation, entitled Mi smo D' Boys: The Very Best Of, was released through Take It Or Leave It Records.
+In 2018, the first official D' Boys compilation, entitled Mi smo D' Boys: The Very Best Of, was released through Take It Or Leave It Records.